-Let’s take a look at how some of today’s leading marketing teams like Airbnb are leveraging automation to reduce time-consuming, repetitive, and routine work, as well as maximize the repeatability and predictability of their results.
+Let’s take a look at how some of today’s leading marketing teams are leveraging automation to reduce time-consuming, repetitive, and routine work, as well as maximize the repeatability and predictability of their results.

 1) Building a Single Source of Truth

 The inability to locate information adds to the stress levels of 27% of low-stress employees and 42% of high-stress employees, according to our survey report The Stress Epidemic: Employees Are Looking for a Way Out.
 Searching for missing information also drains employee time and resources that could be spent on higher-value activities.

 Keeping all project-related information in a single, accessible place makes it easy for employees to find what they need.
 It also helps prevent teams from working with outdated data or creating version control issues with files.

 Rather than require their team to manually copy information from one platform to another, leading marketers use integrations to automatically exchange data between systems, and maintain a single source of truth.

 No native integration?
 No problem.
 Tools like Zapier and Workato make it possible to connect disparate applications and expand your single source of truth.
 For example, Wrike’s Zapier integration with HubSpot automatically converts HubSpot forms into Wrike tasks, and assigns them to the appropriate worker.

 2) Streamlining the Work Intake Process

 Marketing teams also waste significant time consolidating requests across various platforms, and assigning them to the appropriate people.
 The more requests you get, the more time-consuming and repetitive this process becomes.